Jalen Hurts Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Matchup vs. Las Vegas

-- The Raiders are giving up 236.7 passing yards per game this year, the NFL's 10th-ranked pass defense.
+- The Raiders are conceding 236.7 passing yards per game this season, the NFL's 10th-ranked pass defense.

-- The Raiders have given up nine passing TDs this year (1.5 per game), ranking them ninth among NFL defenses.
+- The Raiders' defense is ninth in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances